yanivgal/spark-world/bob.md

 He cannot use them.
 He cannot bond.
 He cannot spawn.\
 Spark flows through him — not for him.

+**Important:** If Bob runs out of Sparks (reaches zero), he simply ignores all requests until the next tick when he gains more Sparks.
+His generosity is finite but renewable.

 Bob never offers Spark on his own.\
 Agents must ask — using the special message: